Income Before Tax¥ 0

 Total Tax¥ 0

 Table of Contents

-Enter your salary into the calculator above to find out how taxes in Japan affect your income.
-You'll then get your estimated take home pay, a detailed breakdown of your potential tax liability, and a quick summary down here so you can have a better idea of what to expect when planning your budget.
+Enter your employment income into the income tax calculator above to estimate how taxes in Japan may affect your finances.
+You'll then get your estimated take home pay, an estimated breakdown of your potential tax liability, and a quick summary down here so you can have a better idea of what to possibly expect when planning your budget.

 An Introduction to Japan

 The island nation of Japan is located in East Asia in between the Sea of Japan and the Pacific Ocean.
 It is an archipelago made up of over 6,800 islands, of which most are mountainous and some are volcanic.